captionpoint/captionpoint-plays/THE-LUCKIEST.md

 ---
 ---
 ## PETER:
-Are these even.
+Are these even?
 ---
 Do they have nicotine in them
 ---
-or are they just.
+or are they just Decorative?
----
-Decorative.
 ---
 ## CHERYL:
 I donno.